Fixed Loans vs. Variable Loans

 The benefit of a fixed rate is that it allows the borrower to predict future repayments no matter what interest rates do.
 Generally, if interest rates are low but could increase it would probably be better to lock the loan in with a fixed interest rate.

-The other side of fixed loans rates is when interest rates are high, qualifying for a loan is harder because the repayments are larger.
+The other side of fixed loans rates is that when interest rates are high, qualifying for a loan is harder because the repayments are larger.

 Some find them appealing because they offer lower initial payments.
-However your monthly interest rate can change significantly and are often structured to double within a few years.
+However, your monthly interest rate can change significantly and are often structured to double within a few years.

 You need to decide which is the right interest rate for your situation.

 Some questions you should be asking yourself are:

 - Do you have a large mortgage payment?